FranckLab/qDIC/README.md

 ## Running qDIC

 ### Software Requirement
 MATLAB 2011b (for "griddedInterpolant") and the associated Image Processing Toolbox (for other miscellaneous function calls) are the minimum supported requirements to run this code.
 Under some circumstances older versions may function using "interpn", but performance and/or accuracy may suffer (and you'll have to implement the change to "interpn").
-Development is currently under Matlab 2017a on CentOS 7 and Windows 7/10 x64.
+Development is currently under Matlab 2017a (newer versions should be fine) on CentOS 7 and Windows 7/10 x64.

 A "basic" version is available (in beta) that supports base Matlab (i.e., with no Toolboxs) with similar performance from https://github.com/ALandauer/qDICb.